callumbarltrop/SPAR/README.md

 * master_functions.R - this file contains all functions and packages required for performing inference
 * dataset1.rds - this file contains one of the metocean datasets considered in the case study of Murphy-Barltrop et al. (2024)
 * example_script.R - this file illustrates how the master functions can be easily applied to the metocean dataset.
-Can be used to recreate plots produced in the data
+Can be used to recreate plots produced in the paper

 Please get in touch if you have any questions, or if you find a bug in part of the code.
 Enjoy playing around!